Filing A Will In Nevada After Death:

 NOTE: The failure to file by itself is not a criminal violation.
 It merely subjects the person who failed to file to a lawsuit for money damages by someone who was financially hurt by the failure to file.
 Criminal liability could occur if the failure to file a will was coupled with an intent to conceal the existence of the will for financial gain.

-EXAMPLE WHERE FAILURE TO FILE IS CRIMINAL: Dad dies with a will leaving half his estate to his girlfriend and half to his son, the only child he ever had.
+Dad dies with a will leaving half his estate to his girlfriend and half to his son, the only child he ever had.
 Dad is not married.
-Dad previously gave a copy of the will to Son and named Son Executor.
+Dad previously gave a copy of the will to his Son and named the Son the Executor.
 Son destroys the will and tells a probate lawyer that Dad died without a will.
 Probate lawyer drafts a Petition for Son to sign saying Son gets everything because under the law of intestate succession (a person dies without a will) Son is the 100% heir.
-If girl friend can prove that Son perjured himself in the court filing, Son can go to jail for perjury and fraud.
+If the girlfriend can prove that the Son perjured himself in the court filing, the Son can go to jail for perjury and fraud.

 You can go online and see if a will has been filed in most Nevada counties.
 For example, for Clark County, the county that contains Las Vegas, Henderson, North Las Vegas, Boulder City and others, Google "Clark County, Nevada, Courts" and if you poke around a bit you get to a case look up bar to click on.
 You need to know that you want the district court and you want "Family Records."
 Once you get the search page, change the default setting from "case number" to "party" and then type in the name of the person who died.
 If the system is up to date, it will have an entry if the will was filed and another entry if a probate was initiated.